Author's Avatar

 What criteria need to be met to qualify?

-The first important requirement you will need to meet is that your household income can not exceed £80,000 per year.
-However, if you live in London this figure is increased to £90,000.
-You must remember that this is household income, not just yours.
+The first important requirement you will need to meet is that your household income cannot exceed £80,000 per year.
+Therefore, if you and a partner are applying, your combined income cannot exceed this threshold.
+However, if you live in London, this figure increases to £90,000.

 Next, you will need to fall into one of the following categories, you must be: